 Among other things, it is Elon Musk again, who has to be mentioned in the same breath as Non-Fungible Tokens - at least indirectly.
 In fact, it was his wife, the singer Grimes, who made NFT a popular topic as well as some popular million dollar sales.
 Last fall, for example, an American art collector spent almost seven million dollars on a ten-second video.
 It featured a gigantic Donald Trump in a not particularly presidential situation.
 Digital art, objects in computer games or music serve as objects for NFT.
 Horrendous sums of money do not always flow, digital art and culture are also available at a lower price.
 One thing is certain: more and more people are buying videos, pictures or even tweets - or NFT as proxy certificates.
 The trick behind it is simple and corresponds to those certifications that are also known in the real world.
 Non-fungible tokens are therefore associated with digital groupage and are therefore in demand accordingly.
 That is also the reason why originals can be auctioned at unbelievable prices.
 It is due to the uniqueness combined with the verifiability of authenticity.
 One can therefore understand NFT as a form of investment, just as art is in reality.

-This system is also used by the new crypto game “Kryptomon”, the name of which is obviously based on the genre leader Pokemon.
-Behind the project is a team of ambitious developers, headed by Umberto Canessa Cerchi as CEO and founder of Kryptomon.
+This system is also used by the new crypto game "Kryptomon", whose name is obviously based on the genre leader Pokemon.
+Behind the project is a team of ambitious developers headed by Umberto Canessa Cerchi as CEO and founder of Kryptomon.

 Kryptomon: hatching eggs, caring for monsters

 The idea of Kryptomon is basically simple: As a player, you acquire an egg - for example, you win it in various community campaigns or buy it on special NFT marketplaces - and then hatch it to get to a crypto monster.
 The creatures consist of different genes that ultimately form a unique monster: with individual skills and an individual appearance.